Baltimore City Police History Website's

 Sgt.
 Ed Mattson - For helping us to preserve our Baltimore Police History, through research and gathering memorabilia to aid us in better telling our story, showing the tools of our past.
 Click HERE

 Lieutenant Robert Wilson - For sending us his collection of Baltimore police slides to be added to the site, giving us not just some nice old BPD memories, but also helping to preserve history and confirm some of our research.
-So far from the slides we have added nearly 300 of the 600 plus pics the Lieutenant has sent, ans he has more information coming.
+So far from the slides we have added nearly 300 of the 600 to maybe even 1000 plus pics the Lieutenant has sent, and he has more information coming.
 Click HERE and HERE

 2019 Baltimore Police History Site Officers of the Year